Lincoln City is the epicenter for treasure hunting on the Oregon Coast.

 (iii) A person may not remove wood embedded in the beach or in dune banks from the ocean shore state recreation area.

 Now that you have the basics down, it’s time to hit the beach!
 Want a guided experience?
-Join local expert Laura Loki for one of Lincoln City’s Beachcombing Clinics, this winter, and learn how to beachcomb like an old pro!
-Clinics run from January through April and a list of dates can be found on OregonCoast.org.
+Join local expert Laura Joki for one of Lincoln City’s Beachcombing Exploriences in the upcoming winter months, and learn how to beachcomb like a pro!

 When she is not out on our beach collecting treasure, Laura is running her shop Rock Your World Pacific Northwest Gem & Jewelry Gallery.
 Located in the Nelscott District of Lincoln City, this shop carries hand-made jewelry, gifts and accessories…a true gem of a store.
 To learn more about Rock Your World, visit RockYourWorldGems.com.